thefinalcutbg/DinoDentWeb/privacy_en.md

 - Registered location of the dental practice
 - Whether the current user is an administrator of the practice
 - Wether the current user is logged into Google Calendar
+- Wether the current user uses the SMS functionality provided by Mobica.bg
 - Whether the current user has contract with the National Health Insurance Fund (NHIF)
 - Wether the current user has signature tablet configured
 - Contact phone number provided by the current user